Nusrat Javed: TV shows

-He left Aaj News in 2016 to join Dawn News to present the talk show Bol Bol Pakistan hosted by Gulmeenay Sethi.
+He left Dunya News in 2016 to join Dawn News to present the talk show Bol Bol Pakistan hosted by Gulmeenay Sethi.
 However, the show was taken off air in November 2018 citing financial reasons, though industry experts viewed it otherwise referring to the episode as another incident where media houses were pressurised to take off programs considered unfavourable to the ruling government and the state.

-His last television programme was called Baharhall with host Aniq Naji and Mishal Bukhari on AAP TV, after which he returned to full-time column writing.
+His second last television programme was called Baharhall with host Aniq Naji and Mishal Bukhari on AAP TV.
+After this talk show, he returned to full-time column writing again from 2019 to 2023.
+From 2023 onwards, he has been hosting programme Khabar Nashar on Public News.